moltenform/lnzscript/lnzscript_html_doc/rst/lnz_02_contribute.rst

 The functions are implemented with a mixture of the Windows api, Qt, AutoItX, and Nirsoft's Nircmd.
 At a future date, code from the AutoHotKey project may be incorporated.

-Structure
+Internal Structure
 -----------------------

+If you downloaded the Launchorz source, this explanation may help.

-The structure of the code is somewhat unique, but is convenient.
-The implementations are in /lnzscript/provide_script/source, but note that the .cpp files are not compiled directly.
-The .cpp files here contain significant metadata in the comments (any line beginning with /// should be considered a directive), and are processed by a Python script to create the real .cpp file.
+The implementations of functions are in /lnzscript/provide_script/source, but note that the .cpp files are not compiled directly.
+The .cpp files here contain significant metadata in the comments (any line beginning with /// is considered a directive), and are processed by a Python script to create the real .cpp file.
 This is done for several reasons:

 - Inline documentation
 - Argument checking.
-QtScript function calls are not "type-checked", but by providing metadata about the types expected, the Python script will automatically generate checks that the incoming arguments are valid.
+QtScript function calls are not type-checked, but by providing metadata about the types expected, the Python script will automatically generate checks that the incoming arguments are valid.
 - Flexibility.
-To change the way in which something is done, one just changes the Python script or the .cpp.template file instead of countless C++ functions.
+To change the way in which something is done, one just changes the .cpp.template file or the Python script instead of all of the C++ functions.
+- Documentation generation.
+A Python script creates a .xml file from the source.

 In more detail, every "exposed-\*.cpp" file in source is processed, and cpp code is generated.
 This code is placed into one of the .cpp.template files to create the final .cpp output.

-On a much smaller scale, a similar step occurs for JavaScript.
-The JavaScript libraries are in /lnzscript/script/provide , and a Python script at build time consolidates them to a single std.js file in the output directory.
+On a smaller scale, a similar step occurs for the JavaScript library.
+The JavaScript files are in /lnzscript/script/provide , and a Python script at build time consolidates them to a single std.js file in the output directory.